*The Mayor of London activated SWEP on 05/01/2022.

 The reality of sleeping outside night after night is traumatic whenever it occurs, but is especially true during the winter, when extreme temperatures can kill.

-The consequence of sleeping out in extreme weather is something SPEAR are particularly aware of as our work began after two men sleeping rough in Richmond during the winter died from exposure to the elements.
-SPEAR has organised and planned the logistics of SWEP, in order to be ready for a time when the temperatures drop to low levels and so that the Severe Weather Emergency Protocol- SWEP can be activated put into action problem free.
+The consequence of sleeping out in extreme weather is something SPEAR is particularly aware of as our work began after two men sleeping rough in Richmond during the winter died from exposure to the elements.
+SPEAR has organised and planned the logistics of SWEP, in order to be ready for a time when the temperatures drop to low levels and so that SWEP can be put into action problem free.

-Although accommodation in severe weather is important, SPEAR works all year round helping those threatened with homelessness and also to move people who are rough sleeping off of the streets permanently.
+Although accommodation during severe weather is important, SPEAR works all year round helping those threatened with homelessness and also to move people who are sleeping rough off of the streets permanently.